JoaoLSS/react-native-background-worker/README.md

 WorkManager offers a lot of advantages:
 - Native support for contrains
-- Native support for task parsistence
+- Native support for task persistence
 - Native support for data persistence
 - Smart schedule based on device state